malyvoj3/csvw-validator/README.md

 }
 ```
 Where *stricMode* is the same boolean property as in ```/validate``` endpoint.
 And property *filesToProcess* is array property, which contains object with *tabularUrl* and/or *metadataUrl* as in ```/validate``` endpoint.
+Last property is boolean property *filesResults*, which enable or disable results for each validated file in response.
+By default is set to true.

 Response has property *filesCount*, which contains number of validated files.
 Then there are counters for passed (*passedFileCount*), warning (*warningFileCount*) and error (*errorFileCount*) files.
 For each validated files, there is ValidationResponse (object from ```/validate``` endpoint) in *filesResults* property.